airdaydev/airday/packages/solidjs-tree/readme.md

 # solidjs-tree

-A tree component for SolidJS written for borde.app.
+A tree and list component for SolidJS written for borde.app.
 Drag & drop, multi-levels, optionally virtualised or variable height (can be determined by function).

 ## Features
 - Window expands to fill minimum size.